kristopolous/2019-november-novel/ch6.md

  * The technology upends previously unacknowledged structures and creates new ones
  * New power potential is made, undefined at first, then eventually filled as goals and power structures are redefined or reorchestrated

+The four structures and substructures are as follows

+ 1. One way radio
+   a.
+Mass produced audio recordings
+ 2. Television
+   b.
+Mass produced video recordings
+ 3. Two way radio and eventually cell phones
+ 4. Online services and the internet

+These all developed along similar patterns with similar processes and similar results.
 Radio, casettes
 print, bernays propaganda
 television, rothchilds stock manipulation